Croatia Vacation Planning Best Trip to Croatia

 Jadrolinija Passenger Ferry From Sibenik, Croatia

-The mainland is well connected to Croatia Islands via ferry boat.
 Jadrolinija is the largest ferry company in Croatia and offers an extensive route network.
-However, there are other catamaran companies (such as Krilo) that run robust routes during the summertime which may work better for your specific Croatia trip plan.
+There are other catamaran companies (such as Krilo) that run robust routes during the summertime, too.

 Croatia Train